- How to navigate the keyboard

 2 - How to switch to another Chinese layout

-For Taiwan Traditional Chinese, Full keyboard Zhuyin layout is the default layout, but you can find 9-Key Zhuyin and Stroke as alternatives in the quick setting.
+For Taiwan Traditional Chinese - Full keyboard Zhuyin layout is the default layout.
+You can find 9-Key Zhuyin and Stroke as alternatives.

-For Hong Kong Traditional Chinese, Quick Cangjie is the default, but you can find regular Cangjie and Stroke as the alternatives.
+For Hong Kong Traditional Chinese - Quick Cangjie is the default.
+You can find regular Cangjie and Stroke as alternatives.

 3 - How to set up Fuzzy Pinyin Chinese input